alexmaco/rust-workshop/DAY_1.md

 ### Conditions (if expressions)

 - **if** is an expression, thus returning a value
-  - the returned value is the one returned from the taken branch
+  - the returned value is the one returned from the branch that is taken
   - both branches must return values of the same type
   - if the branches don't return a value, the return is **()** called **unit type**
 - the condition **must** be a **bool**